The Video Conference Call Top

 Video conferences are a great way of having virtual face-to-face meetings with colleagues and clients.
 The best part about them is that you can stay in the loop and negotiate business from wherever you choose, including the comfort of your own home.
 Typically, in a video conference call, only the top half of you is visible to those on the other end of the call.
 So, ideally you want to achieve a professional looking head shot image when taking a video call.
 The best way to ensure that you look business appropriate and aren’t going to be distracted by your appearance in the thumbnail video image of you, focus your attention on perfecting your hair, makeup and choose a great shirt.

 Speaking from personal experience, I’d advise against creating messy waves or adventurous curls in your hair, unless you have been blessed with natural curls or are a pro at curling your hair.
 The reason I say this is that I have, in the past, spent forever curling my hair prior to a video call, only for it then to look scruffy and unkept when I’ve checked my reflection in the video call camera!
 This wasn’t the look I was going for!
-Unfortunately, dramatic makeup and striking hairdos don’t always appear as wonderful on camera as they do in real life – and vise versus of course!
+Unfortunately, dramatic makeup and striking hairdos don’t always appear as wonderful on camera as they do in real life – and vice versus of course!
 My advice to you would be to stick to classic hair and makeup that you can get right every time!
 Accessorise with pretty hair accessories or stunning jewellery and choose a beautiful top to wear too.
 This bow top is striking but casual and could easily be teamed with a pair of jeans and worn for a conference call.

 Loungewear Comfort for a Blog Writing Session